 Blepharoplasty (Eyelid Surgery)

-We perform blepharoplasty to correct sagging eyelids, bags or pouches beneath the eyes, as well as excess folds around the eyes.
-This surgical procedure involves the removal of excess skin and fat on upper and lower eyelids and is often performed in conjunction with other surgical procedures including face lifts, eyebrow and forehead lifts.
+We perform blepharoplasty to correct sagging eyelids, bags, or pouches beneath the eyes, as well as excess folds around the eyes.
+This surgical procedure involves the removal of excess skin and fat on upper and lower eyelids and is often performed in conjunction with other surgical procedures including facelifts, eyebrow lifts, and forehead lifts.
 Blepharoplasty can be done under general anesthesia (with you asleep) or under IV Sedation.
-Both are very comfortable options.
+Both are very comfortable sedation options.
 Pre-medication is utilized prior to surgery to decrease swelling after the operation.